 Holly - RGN, RM and IBCLC

-I have been working as a Community Midwife since 2005 (except for a year Jan 2010 to 2011 in the Carmen Suite) where breastfeeding problem solving has occupied most of my time!
-I currently work at King’s College Hospital's Tongue Tie clinic.
+Alongside working as a Community Midwife (where breastfeeding problem solving takes up a lot of my time), I have run Parent Ed classes (pre-Covid), and work at the Tongue Tie Clinic at King’s College Hospital.
+I qualified as an IBCLC in 2011 as my enthusiasm to help woman overcome breastfeeding issues grew.
 I am also part of the teaching faculty for the Breastfeeding London Course.
 (Currently not practicing privately)

 Anna Cannon - RM & IBCLC